Scale:Tier 1: 1:625 000

 The BGS GeoScour Open datasets provide a generalised overview of the natural characteristics and properties of catchment and riverine environments for the assessment of river scour in Great Britain.

-The GeoScour Open dataset comprises three different tiers of geographical information system (GIS) data containing seven different data layers.
-Each tier represents a different scale of assessment, from a high-level catchment through subcatchment data to detailed river-reach data.
-The datasets are polygon (area) layers and river lines, which are described using straightforward classifications and enabling a scour susceptibility assessment.
+The GeoScour Open dataset comprises two different tiers of geographical information system data containing seven different data layers.
+Each tier represents a different scale of assessment, from a high-level catchment to subcatchment data.
+The datasets are polygon (area) layers, which are described using straightforward classifications and enabling an indicative catchment susceptibility assessment.

 Tier 1 consists of one dataset: catchment stability (1:625 000 scale), which identifies and describes the relative catchment-scale characteristics in terms of landscape evolution, sediment availability and typical response in flood conditions.